Belfast Botanic Gardens Tree Archive

-A fast-growing tree, native to most of Europe, but not the British Isles.
-It just extends into Norway.
-It is superficially quite like the sycamore (Acer pseudoplatanus)
+A fast-growing tree, native to most of Europe, but not the British Isles, just extending into Norway.
+It is superficially quite similar to the sycamore, Acer pseudoplatanus

 , but does not suffer from the tar spot fungus that is ubiquitous on sycamore.
-In Autumn its leaves turn an attractive yellow unlike sycamore which turns from green to dusty brown.
+In Autumn its leaves turn an attractive yellow, unlike those of sycamore which turn from green to dusty brown.
 It bears the winged seeds (samaras) typical of a maple, these being larger than those of sycamore.
 In Belfast Botanic Gardens there is a well grown, symmetrical, specimen between the PEC and its car-park.

 Acer platanoides in Belfast Botanic Gardens